chrispyth42/ActiveDirectory/README.md

 This script presented many challenges!
 The largest of which was getting the list of users that has access to each directory.
 In getting the complete list of users for each, I had to recursively get users from security groups (Because of course, SGs can contain other SGs).
 I could have made this script more re-usable, but it was more than enough to accomplish the task at hand.
 If it's ever re-used, the important lines in the script to modify are as follows:

 * Line 69: SGs of the parent dfs directory that houses all the file shares.
-These are ommitted to avoid needless reporting of the administrators having access to everything
+These are ommitted to avoid unnecessary reporting of the administrators having access to everything
 * Line 135: The folder name criteria for directories to audit
 * Lines 133 and 139: The target dfs directory that contains the fileshares